askahana/DotNetDynamosV2/README.md

 * DataManager-class

   This class is to store all infomation about users.
 To store all infomation, Dictionary <string, Admin> adminList and Dictionary<string, Customer> customerList were used, which takes username as key and user-type as value.
-Both types of users have username, ID, first name etc. For customerList there is also List<Account> Accounts and List<Transaction>TransactionHistory.
+Both types of users have username, ID, first name etc. For customerList there are also List<Account> Accounts and List<Transaction>TransactionHistory.

 ### Login